StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Docs/data_catalog.md

-# Data Catalog for Gold Layer
+# 🗂️ Data Catalog for Gold Layer

 ## Overview
-The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension tables** and **fact tables** for specific business metrics.
+This document provides a comprehensive data catalog for the Gold Layer.
+It details each table’s columns, their corresponding data types, and clear descriptions of their purpose and business meaning.

 ---